 Yamamoto Kahei was the first to define Gyokuro as “Jade dew”

 Once these amino acid rich leaves were taken through the steaming process, a farmer by the name Yamamoto Kahei, noticed a green residue left by the tea leaves and decided to name the tea “Gyokuro” meaning “Jade dew”.
 People soon fell in love with this super sweet and flavorful green tea, and it even became the tea of choice for the emperor, who loved how the tea maintained and even improved its flavor with age.
 This monument in Ogura, Uji was built to commemorate the discovery of Gyokuro.

 Once Gyokuro was discovered, people soon built specialized machines to produce this legendary tea.
 Producing Gyokuro can be quite a long, labor intensive process.
 This is the key difference in the history of sencha vs gyokuro.
 Sencha was discovered first and later gyokuro was created through additional ingenuity.

 The taste difference between sencha vs gyokuro is truly astounding.
 While the two teas share a lot in common with regard to taste, there is a lot that separates them.
-In this next segment, we will be comparing the taste differences between gyokuro vs sencha in terms of aroma, taste, texture, finish, feeling and nutrients.
+In this next segment, we will be comparing gyokuro vs sencha taste in terms of aroma, taste, texture, finish, feeling and nutrients.

 It is difficult to pick up a noticeable difference between the two teas in terms of aroma.
 A drier sencha will have more of this citrusy scent to it, while gyokuro while smell sweeter with notes of seaweed.
 The real difference will come once you brew up the two teas and compare them.